Logiqx/gps-details/docs/devices/coros/advice/README.md

 What is the latest GPS data?

-Activity profiles / filters - show example
+Activity profiles / filters

-Use speedsurfing mode, not windsurfing
+- Use speedsurfing or GPS cardio
+- Avoid windsurfing and custom activities!

 #### Additional Tips